djzinchina/djzinchina.github.io/_posts/2025-04-17-Birefringence.md

 $$

 - Note that the dust EB model is only used for the cross spectra of two dust-dominated channels ($$\nu\gtrsim90$$GHz).
 If one (or two) of them is a synchrotron-dominated channel we assume the fg EB correlations are negligible.
-- They compute the covariance matrices in the same way as M3.
+- They compute the covariance matrices in the same way as M3 (but introduce the dust EB model).

 #### Validation works